seance/paraverse/pages/arcane-and-divine.md

 - Murder of Crows: Transform into a murder of crows and retreat, reforming in humanoid shape at totem
 - Leshen Form: *Ritual.* *Blood magic.* Transform into a Leshen
 - Preserving: *Ritual.* The target dead body will last up to `5` days before becoming
+- Tranquil Grove: camp in 2 watches, though only in verdant biomes

 #### Runecraft